cnrooofx/CS2511/README.md

 Intro to HTML5 Drag and Drop API

-## Lab 5
+## Lab 5 & 6

-HTML5 Drag and Drop of external files onto page
+HTML5 Drag and Drop of external files onto page, get file sizes, and display images on the page.